internetarchive/hind/README.md

 Here are a few helpful admin scripts we use at archive.org -- some might be helpful for setting up your VM(s).

-- [bin/install-docker-ce.sh](bin/install-docker-ce.sh) if no docker yet on your VM
 - [bin/ports-unblock.sh](bin/ports-unblock.sh) firewalls - we use `ferm` and here you can see how we open the minimum number of HTTP/TCP/UDP ports we need to run.
 - [bin/install-ctop.sh](bin/install-ctop.sh) `ctop` - a really nice container monitoring